cinvesrob/Aria/README.txt

       If you are using the ArNetworking library, also add:
         ArNetworkingDebugVC12.lib

-	* Aria does not require any of the Windows system libraries included by Visual C++ as "Inherited values" in the Linker Additional Dependencies, so you can uncheck "Inherit from parent or project defaults" after choosing "Edit" from the drop-down menu next to the Additional Dependencies
+	* ARIA does not require any of the Windows system libraries included by Visual C++ as "Inherited values" in the Linker Additional Dependencies, so you can uncheck "Inherit from parent or project defaults" after choosing "Edit" from the drop-down menu next to the Additional Dependencies